-Dr. Jesse R. Fischer

-Assistant Professor in Applied Ecology
+Dr. Jesse R. Fischer Assistant Professor in Applied Ecology

-- Not to be confused with Grass Carp, which eat living aquatic vegetation - Or Crucian Carp, which are essentially goldfish that have been introduced into systems - Or Silver Carp, Bighead Carp, or other Asian "carp" which are invasive in the US
+- Not to be confused with Grass Carp which - Not to be confused with Grass Carp, which eat living aquatic vegetation - Or Crucian Carp, which are essentially goldfish that have been introduced into systems - Or Silver Carp, Bighead Carp, or other Asian "carp" which are invasive in the US